-In states like California, prosecutors must also demonstrate that the person charged with DUI/DWI caused that injury in question.
-If another driver runs into the intoxicated driver while stopped at a stop sign and suffers injuries, then the intoxicated driver didn't cause the bodily harm and the DUI/DWI charge will remain a misdemeanor.
+In states like California, prosecutors have to prove that the person charged with DUI/DWI caused the injury in question.
+If another driver runs into the intoxicated driver while stopped at a stop sign and suffers injuries, the drunk driver didn't cause bodily harm.
+In that case, the DUI/DWI charge will remain a misdemeanor.

 States generally charge you, as the intoxicated driver, with felony DUI if you have several prior convictions for the offense within a set time period.
 The number of previous convictions and the time period varies between states.

 Some states, like New York, will charge you with felony DUI if you have just one prior conviction for any impaired driving crime within the past 10 years.
 Many states have three-strikes laws.
 Under those state laws, there are harsher punishments, including a possible prison sentence, for repeat offenders.

 Many states have laws making it a felony to drive while under the influence with children in the vehicle.
 A high-profile example of this is Leandra's Law in New York.
 The law passed after an 11-year-old girl died when her friend's mother crashed her motor vehicle while driving under the influence of alcohol.
 Leandra's Law applies when a child 15 years old or younger is present.

 DUI/DWI while Driving on a Restricted, Suspended, or Revoked Driver's License

 Many states make a DUI/DWI offense a felony if it happens while you, the offender, have a restricted, suspended license, or revoked license.
 Illinois, for example, makes this crime a class four felony punishable by one to three years in state prison.

 Don't Face a Felony Charge Alone: Contact an Attorney Today